SJTECollege/playground-graph-dijkstra/markdowns/intro.md

 So...
 How can we obtain the shortest path in a graph?
 There are several options.
 Dijkstra's algorithm is one of them!

-?[What is the weight of the shortest path between F and D?]
+?[Exercise: What is the weight of the shortest path between F and D?]
 -[ ] 7
 -[ ] 6
 -[x] 4